 In summary, TLJ syndrome commonly presents as unilateral lower back pain that frequently results in pain in the lower lateral region of the spine, groin pain and/or an aching or painful sensation that radiates above and along the pelvis and into the pubic region.
 Due to the referred nature of the pain, healthcare professionals often overlook the syndrome and instead seek to treat the symptom rather than the cause.
 Consequently, those suffering from Maigne’s syndrome are plagued with the condition for many years before an effective diagnosis and treatment is made.

-If you’re interested in furthering your knowledge about low back pain and becoming a recognised Level 4 exercise specialist, we recommended the Low Back Pain Course.
+If you’re interested in furthering your knowledge about low back pain and becoming a recognised Level 4 exercise specialist, we recommended the Low Back Pain Course, which features exclusive insight and video lectures from Dr Stuart Porter.

 Aktas İ., Akgun K. Thoracolomber junction syndrome.
 Bogazici Tip Dergisi.
 2014;1(1):29–31.